 Sub in 5-10% whole wheat flour for a heartier, nuttier taste

 Swing full-on savory by mixing in bacon and shredded cheddar cheese

-I haven’t tried this variation yet, but top with everything bagel fixings and serve as part of
+I haven’t tried this variation yet, but top with everything bagel fixings and serve as part of a breakfast sandwich

 Recipe: Housemade rhubarb vanilla jam

 Yield: ~1 pint (you can easily scale this recipe up as needed)

 Note: I’ve made this with and without the small inclusion of strawberries; if you skip strawberries, simply use the weights listed for rhubarb and strawberries entirely in rhubarb instead.
 Both options are delicious!

 400g chopped rhubarb and 54g chopped strawberries OR 454g chopped rhubarb